-The online gallery will complement the regional exhibitions and display all eligible works submitted into the awards.
-The online gallery will be accessible to the general public via the awards website from November 2024.
+The online gallery will complement the regional exhibitions and display all shortlisted works submitted into the awards.
+The online gallery will be accessible to the general public before January 2026.
 It is an excellent opportunity to view the outstanding artworks created by senior visual art students across Queensland.